ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 key: 3938a0ce13
 ```

-We always begin by taking a look at the data and then asking a question.
+We always begin the data science pipeline by asking a question.
 This question is what defines what we want to solve, or understand from the data.
-Importing data in R is very simple when using prepackaged libraries.
+However, we first need to take a see and explore our data and

 `@instructions`
 We have three data files: